GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 # IMAGE GENERATION PROMPTS — segunsamuel.com

+## DIVERSITY OPTIONS — GLOBAL SUBJECT SYSTEM

+Each image-generation prompt that contains **`[SUBJECT]`** uses the following controlled diversity system.
+Do not rewrite the creative prompt when changing representation; replace only the `[SUBJECT]` token with the appropriate option.

+- **Option A — Mixed:** replace `[SUBJECT]` with **“a distinguished Nigerian man in his 40s”** for portraits of Segun; for group scenes use **“a diverse group of African, European, and Asian professionals”**.
+- **Option B — All Black:** portraits as Option A; group scenes use **“a group of distinguished Black African professionals”**.
+- **Option C — All White:** only applicable to group/atmosphere scenes where the subject is not Segun himself; use **“a group of White European professionals”**. **Portraits representing Segun should always depict a Nigerian man.**

+### Usage rule

+`[SUBJECT]` is a controlled substitution token, not a prompt instruction to leave unresolved.
+Before generation, choose the required diversity option and replace `[SUBJECT]` with the corresponding subject phrase.

+**Identity rule:** Any image representing Segun Samuel himself must use the Nigerian-man subject specification.
+Option C must never be used for a Segun portrait.

+**Prompt architecture:** Keep the master prompt intact and vary only `[SUBJECT]` when diversity variation is required.
+Do not create three duplicated prompts merely to represent the three options.

+---

 ### For Nano Banana Pro (or any high-end image model)

 This is the canonical image-generation register for the current SegunSamuel website build.